Here’s the brutal truth about goldfish feeding:

 “Feed no more than your fish will consume in 5 minutes twice a day.”

-Those instructions will take your goldfish to bad health faster than a greased pig on roller skates.
+Those instructions will take your goldfish to bad health faster than a greased pig on roller skates in the average aquarium.

 Want to know the scary part?